 Conservation Project Manager

 Liz has lived in Western New York for more than 20 years.
 She enjoys spending time outdoors and has a keen interest in the condition of our natural spaces.
 She discovered the Western New York Land Conservancy through a friend, went on a hike at the Kenneglenn Nature Preserve, and became a volunteer.
 She took part in several volunteer activities including preparing the office space at Kenneglenn and going on monitoring visits before joining the Land Conservancy staff in November 2011.
 This work started with a temporary job reviewing the records and files, and led to her current position as part-time office manager in April 2012.
-Liz is an artist and is active in the East Aurora Art Society.
+Liz is an artist and is a member of the East Aurora Art Society.
 She is also a member of Enjoy the Journey Gallery and the Buffalo Society of Artists.
 Her art, while not being representational, reflects her experience of the outdoors and nature.

 Priscilla is an expert ecologist with experience throughout much of the United States.
 She earned a Bachelor’s degree in Biology at Augusta State University and began her career at University of Georgia’s Savannah River Ecology Laboratory.
 With each new experience, Priscilla noticed the importance of the integrity of the plant communities in ecosystem function and wildlife support.
 This has kindled a lifelong interest in the restoration of damaged landscapes by returning local native plant communities to the landscape.
 Priscilla spends much of her time collecting seeds from native plants locally for use in the Land Conservancy’s restoration projects.